isomerpages/ogp-scamshield-suite/_more/ACT Campaign.md

 <p>The ScamShield app helps to block scam calls and filter or flag scam SMSes.
 With ScamShield, you can expect to receive reduced numbers of scam calls.
-You can also expect fewer malicious SMSes, such as those offering fake job offers and loans, or tricking you to click malicious links.</p>
+You can also expect fewer malicious SMSes, such as those offering fake job offers and loans, or tricking you into clicking malicious links.</p>
 </li>
 <li>
 <p>Install anti-virus apps to prevent malware.
 Anti-virus apps which can
-detect malware and malicious phishing links are key to safeguarding your devices and accounts.
-CSA has put together a list of recommended apps which users can download to suit their needs and budget - <a href="https://www.csa.gov.sg/our-programmes/cybersecurity-outreach/cybersecurity-campaigns/the-unseen-enemy-campaign/add-scamshield-and-anti-virus-apps" rel="noopener noreferrer nofollow" target="_blank"><u>Add ScamShield and Anti-Virus Apps</u></a>.
+detect malware and malicious phishing links are keys to safeguarding your devices and accounts.
+CSA has put together a list of recommended apps which users can download to suit their needs and budget - <a href="https://www.csa.gov.sg/our-programmes/cybersecurity-outreach/cybersecurity-campaigns/the-unseen-enemy-campaign/add-scamshield-and-anti-virus-apps" rel="noopener noreferrer nofollow" target="_blank"><u>Add ScamShield and Anti-Virus Apps</u></a>.</p>
-Refer to the infographics below on the tell-tale signs of a malware infection and what to do if your device is infected.</p>
 </li>
 </ul>
 </div>